Alpha Delta Sigma: Symbols

 At the time of its formation, the Greek letters ΑΔΣ were selected as the name ADS, short for advertising.
 Later, the name Alpha Delta Sigma represented the Greek words truth, persistence, and cooperation.
 The fraternity's motto is "Bridging the Gap".

 Alpha Delta Sigma's colors are red and white.
 Its graduating members may wear honor cords that are red and white.

-The Alpha Delta Sigma professional fraternity's badge was a shield, with the image of the Western Hemisphere on a black background at the bottom, surmounted by the three Greek letters ΑΔΣ, and surrounded by a wreath.
-This is different from its current lapel pin.
+The Alpha Delta Sigma professional fraternity's badge was a shield with the image of the Western Hemisphere on a black background at the bottom, surmounted by the three Greek letters ΑΔΣ, and surrounded by a wreath, which differs from its lapel pin.

 Membership

-Eligible members are juniors and seniors who have completed at least two upped level advertising classes, have at least a 3.25 GPA.
+Eligible for membership are juniors and seniors who have completed at least two upper level advertising classes, and have at least a 3.25 GPA.